International Labor Rights Forum: Child labor

 Approximately 211 million of the world's children, between the ages of 5 and 14, work at least part-time, according to the International Labour Organization (ILO), the tripartite body representing governments, labor, and employees.
 Of these, 120 million children are working full-time to help support their impoverished families.
 Although child labor is most common in developing countries, it is found throughout the world, including in the United States.
 Many of these children are forced into the workforce to become beggars, farm hands, and factory workers.
 They are exposed to conditions extremely harmful to their physical and mental well-being.
 ILRF has helped develop programs to fight child labor and is involved in monitoring conditions in various regions of the world.
 ILRF is also currently engaged in two corporate campaigns related to child labor: one targeting the Firestone Tire and Rubber Company for their use of child labor on a rubber plantation in Liberia and the other focusing on the chocolate industry for child labor on cocoa farms in West Africa.

+In 1995, International Labor Rights Forum executive director Pharis Harvey and other activists, including Kailash Satyarthi, organized a nationwide march in India to call for an end to child labor in that country.